actualbudget/docs/docs/contributing/writing-docs.md

 * <Key mod="cmd" k="enter" /> shows the Command-Enter key combination.

 ### Highlights

-If you would like to highlight a section of your document you can use the following:
+If you would like to highlight a section of the document you can use the following:

 ```markdown
 :::tip